 Jason Verrett entered the NFL with plenty of hype after being taken No. 25 overall in the 2014 NFL Draft by the then-San Diego Chargers.
-But Verrett has since been plagued by injuries, ending five of his six NFL seasons on injured reserve.
+But Verrett has been plagued by injuries, ending five of his six NFL seasons on injured reserve.

-The only season he was able to complete, 2015, Verrett was named to the Pro Bowl with three interceptions and 12 pass deflections.
+The only year he was able to complete, 2015, Verrett was named to the Pro Bowl with three interceptions and 12 pass deflections.
 After five years with the Chargers, Verrett signed with the 49ers in March of 2019, hoping for a fresh start with a new organization.
 But Verrett played in just one regular-season game before being put on the all-too-familiar injured reserve with an ankle injury in October.